Diamondback (Willis Stryker): Fictional character biography

-Diamondback is among the crime lords that compete with Mister Negative to obtain the Tablet of Life and Destiny in order to win the favor of Mayor Wilson Fisk.

-Diamondback is among the crime lords that attend the wedding of Randy Robertson and Janice Lincoln.
-When Shotgun crashes the wedding and shoots Tombstone, Spider-Man goes after Shotgun as the crime lords blame each other for calling the hit.

 During the "Gang War" storyline, Diamondback attends a crime lord meeting at Arthur Avenue.
 He states that he has his own plans for Madame Masque's territory and that he is backed by Hydra.
-As Diamondback visits a secret Hydra facility, he is contacted by Viper who states that Hydra knows of the upcoming gang war where they would like to back him.
-As Diamondback speaks to several thugs at a nightclub in the Financial District, it is crashed by Spider-Woman who tries to get answers on why Hydra is backing him.
-Diamondback is then aided in fighting Spider-Woman by Hydra member Green Mamba.
-They managed to subdue Spider-Woman before getting away.
-Diamondback later had a meeting with Madame Hydra.
-When Spider-Woman raided a building that was one of their fronts, she pursued Diamondback, Viper, and Green Mamba to a helicopter demanding answers on where her son Gerry Drew is.
-Spider-Woman was knocked off it by Green Mamba.
-Luckily for Spider-Woman, Madame Web caught her with her webs.
-Spider-Woman went on to disrupt every criminal activities done by Diamondback's gang enough that Diamondback gave orders to have Green Mamba withdraw from targeting Mister Negative.
-When Spider-Woman arrived on a ship that was being used as a front for Hydra, Diamondback and Green Mamba attacked her.
-Diamondback stated that Hydra has been keeping tabs on "gifted" children and had enlisted some "eggheads" to get the children passed the "ankle biter" stage.
-To Spider-Woman's surprise, Green Mamba is revealed to be an aged Gerry.
+As Diamondback visits a secret Hydra facility, he is contacted by Viper, who states that Hydra knows of the upcoming gang war and intends to back him.
+As Diamondback speaks to several thugs at a nightclub in the Financial District, he is attacked by Spider-Woman, who tries to get answers on why Hydra is backing him.
+Diamondback and Green Mamba manage to subdue Spider-Woman before escaping.
+Spider-Woman confronts Diamondback and learns that Green Mamba is her son Gerry, who was kidnapped by Hydra and aged into an adult to serve them.

 Powers and abilities

 Willis Stryker is an expert knife fighter and hand-to-hand combatant.
-Outside of conventional knives, Willis Stryker uses trick knives that were modified by Gadget where they can emit gas, contain sonic disruptors, and cause explosions.
+Outside of conventional knives, Willis Stryker uses trick knives that were modified by Gadget.
+They can emit gas, contain sonic disruptors, and cause explosions.

 Following his return from the dead, Diamondback appeared to possess some degree of superhuman strength, being able to throw a person across a room, catch a punch from Jessica Jones and lift her up with one hand, as well as having some degree of superhuman speed.
 It's later revealed that his super-strength and speed come from consuming drugs.

 Other versions

 House of M

-An alternate universe variant of Willis Stryker / Diamondback from Earth-58163 makes a minor appearance in House of M: Avengers #1.
+An alternate universe version of Willis Stryker / Diamondback from Earth-58163 makes a minor appearance in House of M: Avengers #1.
 This version is a mutant with reptilian features.

 Marvel Noir

-An alternate universe variant of Willis Stryker from Earth-90214 appears in Luke Cage Noir.
-This version is a former friend of Luke Cage and a Harlem crime boss.
+An alternate universe version of Willis Stryker from Earth-90214 appears in Luke Cage Noir.
+This version is a Harlem crime boss.